At His Majesty's pleasure: Derivatives

 In Commonwealth republics, such as Botswana, India, Kenya, Pakistan, Singapore, South Africa, and Sri Lanka, the phrase is "during the president's pleasure".
 This term is also applied in other republics that are outside of the Commonwealth, such as Brazil, Croatia, Egypt, Finland, France, Iceland, Ireland, Italy, South Korea, Mexico, Montenegro, Portugal and Serbia.

 In Hong Kong, following the transfer of its sovereignty to China in 1997, the term was modified to "at executive discretion" (等候行政長官的酌情決定).
 Subsequently, this was held, by Judge Michael Hartmann, in the case Yau Kwong Man v.
-Secretary for Security, to be incompatible with the separation of powers enshrined in the Basic Law.
+Secretary for Security in 2002, to be incompatible with the separation of powers enshrined in the Basic Law.

 In Malaysia, at the federal level, the term used is "at the pleasure of the Yang di-Pertuan Agong" and "at the pleasure of the sultan/ruler/governor", at the state level.

-In the Philippines, the United States, Russia, and Namibia, the equivalent standard for political appointments is called "at the pleasure of the president".
+In the Philippines, Russia and Namibia, the equivalent standard for political appointments is called "at the pleasure of the president".